-The lack of understanding of the nature of Facebook Ads, especially lack of knowledge of the most basic root cause many advertisers “burn money for Mark” useless.
+The lack of understanding of the nature of Facebook Ads especially lacks knowledge of the most basic root cause many advertisers to “burn money for Mark” useless.

 Facebook Ads is a powerful tool to help you reach potential customers.
 Here I emphasize “ACCESS”, meaning that Facebook Ads will bring your message to the user.
 Whether the message is effective or not, or whether you choose the right object to approach or not, it depends on you.

 You need to find out everything is clear before running the ads, otherwise, you will waste a lot of budget from the failure.
 The 6 tips that you set out in this article will not go into how you run an advertising campaign, but it will help you fill some of the shortcomings that you may not previously know.